Education and Schools in Czech Republic

 Most international schools teach in English and are perhaps most useful for expats planning to reside in the country for a relatively short period of time, as the continuity in curriculum minimises disruption in the child's education.
 Common curricula offered by international schools include the International Baccalaureate (IB), the American curriculum, or the British curriculum.
 Prague in particular has a high concentration of international schools.

-International school can vary widely in ethos, curriculum, quality and size.
+International schools can vary widely in ethos, curriculum, quality and size.
 Although there are a number of schools to choose from, space may be limited and parents are advised to start the application process as soon as possible.